Kutz-Bauer v Freie und Hansestadt Hamburg

 Kutz-Bauer v Freie und Hansestadt Hamburg [2003] ECR I-02741 (2002) C-187/00 is an EU labour law case, which held that in justifying discrimination, budgetary considerations alone cannot be decisive.

 Facts

 Germany had a scheme, that it argued combated unemployment.
 Any employee who was recruited from unemployment and over the age of 55 could receive 70% of their wage if they worked part-time.
 The government would make up any shortfall compared to the wage of the employer.
-Part timers could also opt to condense their work into a full-time job, but have their pay spread over till retirement.
+Part-timers could also opt to condense their work into a full-time job, but have their pay spread over till retirement.
 Frau Kutz Bauer was age 60 and wanted to work two and a half years, and then retire.
 However, she was 60, and already eligible for the German state pension.
 Because of this she was ineligible for the part-time work scheme.
-She argued that only men could benefit between ages 60 and 65 and therefore the scheme breached the Directive.
+She argued that only men could benefit between ages 60 and 65 and therefore the scheme breached the Equal Treatment Directive.